jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/Dynamic Files.md

 For example:

 - For an expense claim scenario, create an *Expense* record in Dynamic Data.
-- Attach receipts by creating *ExpenseItem* records.
-Link these using the *Expense* record *id* as a foreign key and associate each *ExpenseItem* with a file.
+- Capture the expense detail and attach the receipt file to the *Expense* record.

 ## Key Functionalities

 ### &#x20;Uploading Files

-- The `create` method of the `Dynamic Provider` uploads files to S3 using the updated Dynamic Data REST endpoint.
+- The `create` method of the `Dynamic Provider` uploads files to Amazon S3.
 - One file is linked/associated with one record, which means that the `execute-entity` action is used for the upload.
 - Use the [media-field](docId\:ZjGJ3uwmawvFKgSX2aKyk) component to select files for upload or upload a file to the record in *Management>solution>data>table>record>file*.
 - Specify a `localPath` for the file.